michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 144

-1. A Psalm of David.Blessed be the Lord my strength, which teacheth my hands to war, and my fingers to fight:strength: Heb. rockto war…: Heb. to the war, etc
+1. A Psalm of David.Blessed be the Lord my strength, which teacheth my hands to war, and my fingers to fight:

-2. My goodness, and my fortress; my high tower, and my deliverer; my shield, and he in whom I trust; who subdueth my people under me.My goodness: or, My mercy
+2. My goodness, and my fortress; my high tower, and my deliverer; my shield, and he in whom I trust; who subdueth my people under me.

 3. Lord, what is man, that thou takest knowledge of him! or the son of man, that thou makest account of him!